Franz Liszt: Performing style

-Franz Liszt Fantasizing at the Piano (1840), by Danhauser.
+Liszt at the Piano (1840), by Danhauser.
 The imagined gathering shows seated Alexandre Dumas, George Sand, Liszt, and Marie d'Agoult; standing Victor Hugo, Niccolò Paganini, and Gioachino Rossini; with a bust of Beethoven looking on.

 Liszt's performance style changed throughout his life, in his interpretive decisions as well as his physicality (the young Liszt was extremely animated at the keyboard, but in old age he was very still).
 No known recordings of Liszt exist, so to get an impression of his style scholars must go by contemporary writings and the output of his pupils, while allowing for a certain amount of mythologising around his extraordinary talent.

 From a young age Liszt had displayed an aptitude for improvisation and sight reading.
 Czerny observed that Liszt was a natural who played according to feeling"one saw that Nature herself had formed a pianist."
 Liszt's fourteen months under Czerny solidified his technical skills as he enthusiastically studied exercises and works.
 In later life, however, he would express the opinion that despite his work under Czerny his early training had been unfocused, and he had excelled mainly "by force of personality".
 Reviews of his early concerts especially praise the brilliance, strength, and precision in his playing.
 At least one also mentions his ability to keep absolute tempo.

 One of the most detailed descriptions of his playing from that time comes from the diary entries of Caroline Boissier-Butini, whose daughter Valerie was a pupil of Liszt's from 1831 to 1832, when he was earning a living primarily as a teacher in Paris:

 Boissier records that Liszt did not keep his hands 'in a rounded position' nor were they 'altogether flat', but rather his fingers were 'so flexible as to possess no fixed position'. ...
 Mme Boissier writes that Liszt's 'hand is never unwieldy, for he moves it with grace according to his fancy', then she stresses that 'he does not play with his arms or shoulders'.
 In a later lesson, Liszt instructed Valerie to play 'without exception, entirely with a wrist action' ... without any interference by the arm ...
 Crucially, Liszt emphasised the role of the wrist, not the arm, in producing a full tone for individual notes, and did so not just in relation to octaves or chords.

 During his performance career Liszt took unusually bold liberties with the score, changing tempo and adding embellishment at will.
 In one instance he decided on "a sudden, drastic slowing down" while performing the Scherzo movement of Beethoven's Sixth Symphony.
 In a regretful letter to George Sand from 1837 Liszt admitted that he made such decisions to gain public acclaim: